 If so, you're not alone.
-What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and eliminate the least qualified candidates for a role.
+What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and eliminate the least-qualified candidates for a role.
 This results in up to 75 per cent of CVs being rejected before the recruiter even sees them, and that the chance of your CV being tossed before it has even been read is painfully high.

-What is an applicant tracking system?
+What is an ATS?

-An ATS scans and stores candidate CVs in a digital database that recruiters can use to shortlist applications.
-This is all done based on keywords.
-A recruiter receives an average of 250 applications per job advertised, therefore it makes sense why they would adopt an ATS to help find the perfect candidate.
+An ATS scans and stores candidate CVs in a digital database that recruiters can use to shortlist applications based on keywords.
+A recruiter receives an average of 250 applications per job advertised, so it makes sense why they would adopt an ATS to help find the perfect candidate.

-How to write an ATS-friendly CV to beat the hiring bots
+How to create an ATS-friendly CV

-So, how do you find the right keywords?
+So, how do you find the right keywords to use in a CV?
 It's simple.
-Look at the job ad as a starting point.
-Nine times out of 10 the job ad will contain the specific skills and qualifications the recruiter is looking for.
+Look to the job ad as a starting point.
+Nine times out of 10, the job ad will contain the specific skills and qualifications the recruiter is looking for.
 Your task is to make sure these keywords are listed in your CV.

-Format your CV correctly
+2. Format your CV correctly